Rabbit Hole (TV series): Production

 Paramount+ first ordered an espionage drama series created by John Requa and Glenn Ficarra and starring Kiefer Sutherland from CBS Studios in May 2021, and the series title Rabbit Hole was announced in February 2022.
 Rob Yang was the first co-star added to the cast, followed by Charles Dance, Meta Golding, Enid Graham, Jason Butler Harner, and Walt Klink.
 Wendy Makkena joined the cast as well in September 2022.

+The series was inspired by political thrillers such as Three Days of the Condor, The Manchurian Candidate, Marathon Man and The Parallax View, according to Sutherland.
+Requa and Ficarra describe it as a "paranoid thriller".

-The series began filming in Ontario in May 2022 taking place primarily in Toronto with additional scenes in Hamilton.
+The series, set in New York City, began filming in Ontario in May 2022, taking place primarily in Toronto with additional scenes in Hamilton.

-On March 13, 2023, Paramount Plus announced via a press release that the second episode would be titled "At Any Given Moment", and the third episode would be titled "The Algorithms Of Control", alongside promotional images from each episode.
+On October 26, 2023, Paramount+ cancelled the series after one season.

 Release

-On January 9, 2023, at Paramount+’s Television Critics Association panel, the series was revealed to be premiering on March 26, 2023.
+On January 9, 2023, at Paramount+'s Television Critics Association panel, the series was revealed to be premiering on March 26, 2023.

+The series made its linear premiere on Paramount Network in the United States on March 27, 2023.

+Reception

+The review aggregator website Rotten Tomatoes reported a 76% approval rating with an average rating of 6.9/10, based on 34 critic reviews.
+The website's critics consensus reads, "Although Rabbit Hole tumbles into one twist too many, Kiefer Sutherland remains compelling in his welcome return to the espionage genre."
+Metacritic, which uses a weighted average, assigned a score of 66 out of 100 based on 16 critics, indicating "generally favorable reviews".